Tactitocalon/eso-lrpe/README.md

 * Flag 'mature' profiles (using blacklist of naughty words).
 * Profile compression.
 * Timeout of inactive profiles from the database.
+* Autocompletion of /examine command based on available profiles. (select matching profile name, if multiple matches, display list of matches)
+* Autocomplete /examine command based on nearby players (or maybe recently seen / chatting players).
+Not sure if possible.
+Maybe a GUI element for it too so you can just bring up a list.
 * Counter on website to display the number of times the word "lithe" has been used in profiles.